omkarcloud/botasaurus/README.md

 ![solve-bot-detection](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/solve-bot-detection.gif)

+- Save up to 97% on browser proxy costs by using browser-based fetch requests.

 - Easily save hours of Development Time with easy parallelization, profiles, extensions, and proxy configuration.
 Botasaurus makes asynchronous, parallel scraping a child's play.

 - Use Caching, Sitemap, Data cleaning, and other utilities to save hours of time spent in writing and debugging code.